Blue in culture: Uniforms

 Napoleon Bonaparte abandoned many of the doctrines of the French Revolution but he kept blue as the uniform colour for his army, although he had great difficulty obtaining the blue dye, since the British held naval control in the Atlantic and blocked the importation of indigo to France.
 Napoleon was forced to dye uniforms with woad, which had an inferior blue colour.
 The French army wore a dark blue uniform coat with red trousers until 1915, when it was found to be a too visible target on the battlefields of World War I. It was replaced with uniforms of a light blue-grey colour called horizon blue.

 Blue was the colour of liberty and revolution in the 18th century, but in the 19th it increasingly became the colour of government authority, the uniform colour of policemen and other public servants.
 It was considered serious and authoritative, without being menacing.
 In 1829, when Robert Peel established the Metropolitan Police in London, he made the colour of the uniform jacket a dark, almost black blue, to make the policemen look different from the red coated soldiers, who had on occasion been used to enforce order.
 The traditional blue jacket with silver buttons of the London "bobbie" was not abandoned until the mid-1990s, when it was replaced for all but formal occasions by a jumper or sweater of the colour officially known as NATO blue.

 The New York City Police Department, modelled after London's Metropolitan Police, was established in 1844, and in 1853, they were officially given a navy blue uniform, the colour they wear today.

 Navy blue is one of the most popular school uniform colours, with the Toronto Catholic District School Board adopting a dress code policy which requires students system-wide to wear white tops and navy blue bottoms.

-Uniform of a lieutenant in the Royal Navy (1777).
-Marine blue became the official colour of the Royal Navy uniform coat in 1748.
+1777 illustration of a Royal Navy lieutenant.
+When British naval officers were first issued uniforms in April 1748, marine blue became the official colour of their coats.

 George Washington chose blue and buff as the colours of the Continental Army uniform.
 They were the colours of the English Whig Party, which Washington admired.

 The Marquis de Lafayette in the uniform of the Garde Nationale during the French Revolution (1790).

 A Coast Guard Maritime Security Response Team (MSRT) executing a boarding action from an MH-60 Jayhawk helicopter.